aws/aws-lc-rs/book/src/resources.md

   Default: static library

-  > **Note:** For `aws-lc-fips-sys`, static library builds are only supported on Linux targets.
+  > **Note:** For `aws-lc-fips-sys`, static library builds are only supported on Linux and BSD targets
-  > On other platforms (macOS, Windows), FIPS builds produce shared libraries.
+  > with x86_64 or aarch64 architectures.
+On other platforms, FIPS builds to shared libraries.

 ### Build System